kentik/kentikapi-py/kentikapi/v5/README.md

 ### Initializing a batch

-The batch constructor takes a single parameter: a boolean that signals whether the batch processor should delete any populators for this custom dimension that are not explicitly mentioned in the batch:
+The batch constructor takes a single parameter, a boolean that signals whether the batch processor should delete any populators for this custom dimension that are not explicitly mentioned in the batch.
+If you pass `True` into the constructor, then you must submit the entire state of this custom dimension.
+With this "replace-all" functionality, you never need to keep track of what populators are already defined in the Kentik database - the batch processor takes care of all of that for you.

-    # this batch will delete all populators for this custom dimension that aren't explicitly mentioned
+    # this "replace-all" batch will delete all populators for this custom dimension
+    # that aren't explicitly mentioned
     batch = tagging.Batch(True)

     # this batch will only upsert and delete as instructed, but do nothing with populators not mentioned